-- The desire to accelerate renewal and/or land use change for their respective precinct/site which is not earmarked for change within the ELS, LHS or LSPS. - Requests to review and/or amend planning controls relating to specific sites (e.g. zoning, zone permissibility, additional uses, height and/or FSR). - Requests for site-specific planning proposals to be fast-tracked outside the recommended LHS sequencing and infrastructure delivery/sequencing. - The assertion that certain sites or precincts containing Employment Lands are underperforming and that alternative land uses (contrary to the recommendations of the ELS) should be introduced such as mixed use or residential development.
+- The desire to accelerate renewal and/or land use change for their respective precinct/site which is not earmarked for change within the ELS, LHS or LSPS. - Requests to review and/or amend planning controls relating to specific sites (e.g. zoning, zone permissibility, additional uses, height and/or FSR). - Requests for site-specific planning proposals to be fast-tracked outside the recommended LHS sequencing and infrastructure delivery/sequencing.
+These requests related mostly to industrial land that is either earmarked for land use change or is protected industrial land that is recognised a significant industrial employment or land use role. - The assertion that certain sites or precincts containing Employment Lands are underperforming and that alternative land uses (contrary to the recommendations of the ELS) should be introduced such as mixed use (with residential uses) or strictly residential development.
+This view was put by the bulky goods industry; Superannuation firms that own industrial land; landowners of land categorised in the ELS Review and update as Metropolitan Significant or Strategic Employment lands.